 A seizure, however, “does not occur simply because a police officer approaches an individual and asks a few questions.”
 Bostick, 501 U.S. at 434; accord United States v.
 Brown, 996 F.3d 998, 1005 (9th Cir.
 2021).
 The general rule is that “a person has been ‘seized’ within the meaning of the Fourth Amendment only if, in view of all of the circumstances surrounding the incident, a reasonable person would have believed that he was not free to leave.”
 United States v.
 Mendenhall, 446 U.S. 544, 554 (1980) (“characterizing every street encounter between a citizen and the police as a ‘seizure,’ while not enhancing any interest secured by the Fourth Amendment, would impose wholly unrealistic restrictions upon a wide variety of legitimate law enforcement practices”); see also Dees, 960 F.3d at 1154 (holding that a seizure occurs if, in view of all circumstances surrounding incident, a reasonable person would have believed she was not free to leave).
 In addition, a seizure “requires either physical force … or, where that is absent, submission to the assertion of authority.”
 California v.
 Hodari D., 499 U.S. 621, 626 (1991); Hill v.
 City of Fountain Valley, 70 F.4th 507, 514 (9th Cir.
 2023) (“Put another way, if a plaintiff did not comply with an officer’s orders, then the officer did not seize the plaintiff.”).
 Attempted seizures are not protected by the Fourth Amendment.
 County of Sacramento v.
 Lewis, 523 U.S. 833, 845 n.7 (1998) (“Attempted seizures . . . are beyond the scope of the Fourth Amendment.”); Cuevas v.
 City of Tulare, 107 F.4th 894, 899 (9th Cir.
 2024) (holding that a driver was not seized when the driver’s vehicle became stuck in the mud on the roadside as driver attempted to flee a felony stop but was seized when officer put police canine through broken window of vehicle, instructing canine to bite driver, and when officers fired at driver after driver shot the canine and his handler).
+An “application of force with an objective intent merely to disperse or exclude persons from an area—and without any measures objectively aimed at detaining or confining them in the process—does not involve the necessary ‘intent to restrain’ that might give rise to a ‘seizure.’”
+Puente v City of Phoenix, 123 F.4th 1035, 1052 (9th Cir.
+2024) (emphasis in original) (holding that the use of chemical irritants to disperse a crowd did not constitute a seizure because there was no basis in the record for concluding that it was undertaken with the necessary objective intent to restrain).

 In determining whether a reasonable person would have felt free to ignore police presence, the Ninth Circuit considers five factors: “(1) the number of officers; (2) whether weapons were displayed; (3) whether the encounter occurred in a public or nonpublic setting; (4) whether the officer’s officious or authoritative manner would imply that compliance would be compelled; and (5) whether the officers advised the detainee of his right to terminate the encounter.”
 United States v.
 Brown, 563 F.3d 410, 415 (9th Cir.
 2009) (quoting United States